GNOME/dia/HACKING.md

 larger work --- this is in everyone's interest so that work is not duplicated.

+Visit the dia repository at https://gitlab.gnome.org/GNOME/dia for more information on the dia mailing list and many other dia-related things.

 For more information on the authors, maintainers, etc., of dia, please see the file AUTHORS and the git history, after 20 years a lot of people have worked on Dia

-Visit the dia repository at https://gitlab.gnome.org/GNOME/dia for more information on the dia mailing list and many other dia-related things.

 If you need to alter the list of contributors, documentors, etc., the main list is in app/authors.h.

+You may notice that large portions of the code lack styling, comments, or similar.
+Please try to fix problems as you see them.
+If you spend a day puzzling out a code block, explain it to the rest of us.
+We still are lacking for an offical style guide, so just try to match the surrounding source (and obey the .editorconfig)

 ## Some comments about the source
 Everything on the screen 'inherits' from the structure Object